Wanderu/bamboo-scripts/README.md

 # bamboo-scripts

-A set of Lua scripts intented for use as a reliable Redis-backed (redis.io) job queuing system.
-They are used by client libraries (as git submodules) for cross language compatibility.
+A set of Lua scripts intented for use as a distributed reliable Redis-backed (redis.io) job queuing system.
+They are used by client libraries for cross language compatibility.
+That means that you can use any language to add, consume, and view the queue system.

 Client libraries: